-The evaluation of the program of study has identified several strengths and areas for improvement related to learning resources and student support.
-The program benefits from a large volume of electronic resources for the library, which are already available due to the existing technological infrastructure of AUB Lebanon.
-Additionally, appropriate building facilities have been allocated for the new program, with completion expected by August 2023.
-Backup facilities have also been arranged in case of any building delays.
-The department has classrooms and computer laboratories to satisfy the needs for teaching, and there are provisions made with the municipality of Paphos for extra lots given for expansion.

-The program offers well-designed student support and counselling, with a university psychologist as well as a career office for assisting students.
-The administrative staff for the program will come from AUB Lebanon and have experience in dealing with the special circumstances that concern international students.
-Furthermore, the program offers student exchange programs with AUB Lebanon as well as European universities through ERASMUS.
+The evaluation of a newly formed graduate program of study has identified several strengths and areas for improvement regarding learning resources and student support.
+The program has a large volume of electronic resources for the library and the technological infrastructure in place for the AUB Lebanon will also be available for the new program.
+The department has appropriate building facilities allocated, which are currently being completed with a deadline of August 2023.
+In case of any building delays, backup facilities are also in place.
+There are classrooms and computer laboratories to meet the needs of teaching, and provisions have been made with the municipality of Paphos for extra lots given for expansion.
+Additionally, the program has well-designed student support and counseling, including a university psychologist, as well as a career office for assisting students.
+The administrative staff will come from AUB Lebanon with experience in dealing with the special circumstances that concern international students.